by ProcureDeskLast Updated : May-26-2019

 But even if you don’t have a dedicated team, increased visibility will drive better cost savings.

-For example, if you know that you are purchasing hardware from multiple suppliers, then consolidating your volume to one supplier could easily result in 5-10% cost reduction.
+For example, if you know that you are purchasing hardware from multiple suppliers, then consolidating your volume to one supplier could easily result in a 5-10% cost reduction.

 Now, this might not be possible in case the volume was very low, to begin with, however, in that case, you can leverage ProcureDesk marketplace contracts.